Asymptotics for the number of domino tilings of L-shaped Aztec domains: Introduction and main results

 as $N\to\infty$.
 In this expression, we see how the number of tilings, equal to the number of tilings of two disjoint Aztec diamonds for $k=0$, rapidly increases with $k$, since $\varphi_0(x_0)>0$.
 The simulation in Figure \ref{fig:tilings large and almost maximal frozen regions} (left) suggests that the increasing number of tilings as $k$ grows, corresponds to the presence of $k$ apparent paths of unfrozen dominoes connecting the two smaller Aztec diamonds.
 To the best of our knowledge, it is the first time that such a phenomenon of unfreezing, via a small number of paths over a long distance, is observed and quantified, although there are some similarities with a transition in a model of overlapping Aztec diamonds studied in \cite{AJvM, AvM}.
 It would be interesting to understand not only the number of tilings, but also the locations and correlations of the unfrozen paths. \end{remark} \begin{remark} We verified Theorem \ref{thm:birth of a cut} numerically for some choices of the parameters.
 In fact, the numerical results suggest that the $\bigO(N^{-1/2})$-term in \eqref{lol35} can be improved to $\bigO(N^{-1})$, see Figure \ref{fig:numerical confirmation} (left and middle). \end{remark}

 Our next result is concerned with a {removed} corner which is slightly smaller, but still has a large overlap with the rough region. {(This case is the most involved out of the four regimes considered in this paper.)} The number of tilings is then bigger than in the regime described above, but still much smaller than the number of tilings of the full Aztec diamond.
 This corresponds to $\mu=m/N\in (0,1)$ and $\kappa=k/N\in (0,\kappa_2)$, with $\kappa_2=\kappa_2(\mu)\in (0,\mu)$ given by \eqref{def:kappa2}.
 In this regime, Colomo and Pronko established the leading order term of order $N^2$ (the free energy) in the large $N$ asymptotic expansion of $\log F_N^{m,k+1}(a;\epsilon)$ \cite{CP2013, CP2015}.
+Moreover, when $\epsilon=0$ and the removed region satisfies $N-m=m-k+1$ (that is, the removed region has the same number of corners along each side; see Figure \ref{fig:ADreduced2}, right), the full expansion of $\log F_N^{m,2m-N}(a;0)$ was previously known \cite{KP2016}, see also Remark \ref{remark:comparison with Kitaev Pronko} below.
 We confirm and strengthen their result by computing the subleading terms proportional to $N$ and to $\log N$ as well as the term of order $1$, and by extending the uniformity range.

 {The constants $C_2(\kappa,\mu), C_1(\kappa,\mu),C_0(\kappa,\mu)$ appearing in Theorem \ref{thm:rough} below are very involved, but in essence they only depend on $\kappa,\mu$ and on the unique $z_0=z_0(\kappa;\mu)$ in the complex upper half plane which satisfies